 Throughout the eighties, WERG operated with an Album Rock format under the name Rock 89.
-With a regular weekday format, plus Super Soul Saturday, various community programs on Sunday, and a weeknight news magazine show –Total News at 6—WERG became known as an educational station that not only trained you in the mechanics of broadcasting, but let you do so while enjoying the benefits of having an actual sizable listening audience.
-(Picture at left: the WERG studio in the Zurn Basement in the late 1980s.)
-Heard on the air during this era: Tony Fulgenzio, Norb Klebanski, Tracy Allen, Joel Natalie, Doug Hall, Joe Lang, Marsha MacKinnion, and Rob Jenks.
+With a familiar weekday schedule, plus Super Soul Saturday, various community programs on Sunday, and a weeknight news magazine show (Total News at Six) WERG became known as an educational station that not only trained you in the mechanics of broadcasting, but let you do so while enjoying the benefits of having an actual sizable listening audience.

-As the eighties drew to a close, WERG evolved from an Album Rock station and began playing New Wave and Alternative Rock.
-Some of the big names on the air at this time were Joe Martin, T.J.
-Johnson, Kevin Umberger, Andy McNutt, Greg Alquhist, Meg Rothgery, Mark Soliday, and Johnny Marx.
-It was around this time that The Rockman joined the WERG staff.
-And who could forget Norton McGee?
+By 1988, WERG began evolving from an Album Rock station and began playing New Wave and Alternative Rock.
 In 1989, WERG obtained the necessary equipment to begin broadcasting in stereo.
 The decade ended with WERGs Top 100 Countdown of the 80’s.